jkunze/n2t-eggnog/t/n2t/e/partners.rst

 Development partners include

-- INCIPIT_ - an identifer service for a consortium of Swiss universities
+- ARKetype_ - an identifer service for a consortium of Swiss universities under the INCIPIT project
 - Islandora_ - open source digital asset management

 `Compact identifiers`_ are implemented with scheme (prefix) records stored in N2T.net in partnership with